Apache Axis2 JSON and REST with Spring Boot 3 User's Guide

 The login, if successful, will return a simple token not meant for anything beyond demos.
 The intent of this guide is to show a place that the JWT and JWE standards can be implemented.

 Axis2 JSON support is via POJO Objects.
 LoginRequest and LoginResponse are coded in the LoginService as the names would indicate.
+A flag in the supplied axis2.xml file, enableJSONOnly, disables Axis2 functionality not required for JSON and sets up the server to expect JSON.

 Also provided is a test service, TestwsService.
 It includes two POJO Objects as would be expected, TestwsRequest and TestwsResponse.
 This service attempts to return a String with some Javascript, that is HTML encoded by Axis2 and thereby eliminating the possibility of a Javascript engine executing the response i.e. a reflected XSS attack.